Stochastic social behavior coupled to COVID-19 dynamics leads to waves, plateaus and an endemic state

-Another puzzling phenomenon observed in the course of the COVID-19 pandemic is plateau-like dynamics, when the incidence rate stays at an approximately constant level for a prolonged time \cite{DIVOC,network_plat2020,Weitz2020_awareness}.
+Another puzzling aspect of the COVID-19 pandemic is plateau-like dynamics, where the incidence rate stays at an approximately constant level for a prolonged time \cite{DIVOC,network_plat2020,Weitz2020_awareness}.
 These dramatic departures from predictions of both classical epidemiological models and their heterogeneous extensions have led to a greater appreciation of the role played by human behavior in epidemic dynamics.
 In particular, one plausible mechanism that might be responsible for both suppression of the early waves and plateau-like dynamics is that individuals modify their behavior based on information about the current epidemiological situation \cite{PNAS2009_behavior,behavior_activity,Weitz2020_awareness}.
-It was also suggested that long plateaus might arise because of the underlying structure of social networks \cite{network_plat2020}.
+Another possibility is that long plateaus might arise because of the underlying structure of social networks \cite{network_plat2020}.